tim-js/revojs.ro/src/blog/2019-06-30-cfp-statistics copy/index.md

   <figcaption>revo.js CFP proposal distribution by experience level</figcaption>
 </figure>

-This distribution was exactly what we were looking for, because we wanted to have a few Beginner and Expert level talks, but the majority we were planning to be addressed to the vast number of intermediate developers.
+This distribution was exactly what we were looking for, because we wanted to have a few Beginner and Expert level talks, but the majority of talks should be addressed to the vast number of intermediate developers.

 ## Submission date